anbuchelva/blog-old/source/_posts/valid-intersections-in-hyperion-planning.md

   - Validation Rules
 toc: true
 ---
 I recently encountered with a requirement that the users should input data in the Planning Forms only for Valid Intersection.
 There's an option to setup Valid Intersection in PBCS.
-But, the requirement is to setup the same in on premises.
+But, the requirement is to setup the same on premises environment.
-You ask me how to do it in Microsoft Excel using VBA or Microsoft Oracle using Query, I would do it very easily.
-But in HP, there's no such option available inbuilt.
+You ask me how to do it in Microsoft Excel using VBA or Microsoft Access using SQL Query, I would do it very easily.
+But in Hyperion Planning, there's no such option available inbuilt.
 <!---more--->
 ## The Problem
 There are two dimensions in a classic Planning Application having _many to many_ relationship.
 The user should select the correct combination in the web forms/SmartView and input the data.
 There should be restrictions setup for selecting/updating in incorrect combinations.